camenergydatalab/smap-coding-challenge/README.md

 ### The challenge

+#### Background

 We have a small dataset of users (in `data/consumption/user_data.csv`) and their electricity smart meters (in `data/consumption/<user_id>.csv`).
 We want to help an energy provider view and analyse this data.
 One of the ways we do this is to visualise aggregated data (e.g. total consumption or average consumption) in a chart.
 We also want to show a list of users in a table.

+#### Objectives

+We have created a basic Django site, the challenge is for you to implement a small analysis application with the following features:

+* Components to read and store user data and consumption data
+* Implementation of an aggregation for consumption data (e.g. total/average)
+* Complete the `summary` view in `dashboard/consumption/views.py` and frontend code in `dashboard/consumption/templates/consumption/summary.html`
-This challenge requires you to read the data (explained in full below) and then visualise it on a summary page.
-The summary page should contain at least one visualisation of the data and a table of user data (ID, area etc.)
+  * This page should contain at least one chart and one table

-Optionally, you may add a detail page containing an individual user's data.
+* (optional) Implement the `detail` view
+  * This page should contain data for an individual consumer

+The site (`dashboard`) includes one app (`consumption`).
+This is where you will implement your solution (you may also add additional apps if required).
+The Django app is configured with a sqlite DB for you to use.

 Please document any technical decisions, trade-offs, problems etc. in `REPORT.md`

 ### The data

 * `data/user_data.csv`
   * A file containing user data

 id | area | tariff
 ---|------|-------